pynetscript/fantasy/README.md

     - Prompts for username
     - Prompts for password twice but doesn't show it on screen (getpass)
         - If passwords match each other the script will continue to run
-        - If password don't match each other you will get an error message `>> Passwords do not match.
-Try again. ` but the script will continue to run.
-Use Ctrl + C to cancel the script and run it again.
+        - If password don't match each other we will get an error message >> Passwords do not match.
+Please try again. and the script will prompt us again until passwords match each other.

 # 2nd argument (.json)